 Item Numbers 1. - 2.
-If you are an individual or sole proprietor (someone who owns a business, but the business is not organized as a separate legal entity) filing this petition, complete Item Numbers 1. - 2.
+If you are an individual or sole proprietor (someone who owns a business, but the business is not organized as a separate legal entity) filing this petition, you must complete Item Numbers 1. - 2., in addition to Item Numbers 4- 17., as applicable.

 Item Number 3.
+Petitioning Company or Organization Name.
 If you are a company or an organization filing this petition, provide the name of your company or organization.

 Item Number 4.
+Trade Name or "Doing Business As" Name (if applicable).
 If you are a company or an organization that is known by a different name than the one you provided in Item Number 3., provide your trade name or "doing business as" name.